Werczi/Pokemon-Api/README.md

 # Pokemon-Api
-application using pokemon api, a standalone project, created for the purpose of learning javascript.
+application using pokemon api, a standalone project, created for the purpose of learning javascript and fetch method.